 - An appeal form (which can be downloaded from the SEND Tribunal’s website);

-- A mediation certificate (this is mandatory if you wish to appeal against an EHC-related decision, unless the dispute is simply about the naming of a school) – a mediation certificate can be obtained by contacting the number provided in the LA’s decision letter.
+- A mediation certificate (this is mandatory if you wish to appeal against an EHC-related decision, unless the dispute is simply about the naming of a school) – a mediation certificate can be obtained by contacting the number provided in the Local Authority’s decision letter.
 You can then appeal within one month of obtaining this certificate.
 Therefore, the mediation certificate can potentially extend your appeal deadline;

-Appeals to the SEND tribunal usually take around 20 weeks.
-If the appeal is concerning a “phase transfer” e.g between primary and secondary school, the tribunal service will try to complete the process in the shorter timeframe of around 12 weeks.
+Appeals to the SEND Tribunal usually take around 20 weeks.
+If the appeal is concerning a “phase transfer” e.g between primary and secondary school, the Tribunal Service will try to complete the process in the shorter time frame of around 12 weeks.

-Appeals against a refusal to complete an EHC needs assessment are normally paper based and can be completed quicker than 20 weeks.
+Appeals against a refusal to complete an EHC Needs Assessment are normally paper based, and can be completed quicker than 20 weeks.

-All other types of appeal will usually result in an oral hearing heard by a tribunal panel which the young person or parent/carer would normally attend.
+All other types of appeal will usually result in an oral hearing heard by a Tribunal Panel, which the young person or parent/carer would normally attend.

 SEND Tribunal videos

-The below video clips also provide more information on tribunals and what to expect:
+The video clips below also provide more information on tribunals and what to expect:

 What are SEND tribunals?